EricSamsonCarto/Dispersed-Camping-in-CA-Leaflet/README.md

   <h3 align="center">Dispersed Camping in CA Leaflet Web Application</h3>

   <p align="center">
-    A map application using leaflet JS to help users find dispersed camping locations within the state of California
+    A map application using leaflet JS to help users find dispersed camping locations within the state of California.<br>
+    Full project description and a "how to use" can be found on the live version of the app:<br>
+  <a href='https://ericsamson.com/GIS/DispersedCamping/DispersedCamping.html'>LIVE DEMO</a>
   </p>
 </p>